Abu Dhabi: Geography

 The city of Abu Dhabi is on the southeastern side of the Arabian Peninsula, adjoining the Persian Gulf.
 It is on an island less than 250 m from the mainland and is joined to the mainland by the Maqta and Mussafah Bridges.
 A third, Sheikh Zayed Bridge, designed by Zaha Hadid, opened in late 2010.
 Abu Dhabi Island is also connected to Saadiyat Island by a five-lane motorway bridge.
 Al-Mafraq bridge connects the city to Reem Island and was completed in early 2011.
 This is a multi-layer interchange bridge and it has 27 lanes which allow roughly 25,000 automobiles to move per hour.
 There are three major bridges in the project, the largest has eight lanes, four leaving Abu Dhabi city and four coming in.

 Most of Abu Dhabi city is located on the island itself, but it has many suburban districts on the mainland, for example, Khalifa City A, B, and C; Khalifa City Al Raha Beach; Al Bahia City A, B, and C; Al Shahama; Al Rahba; Between Two Bridges; Baniyas; Shamkha; Al Wathba and Mussafah Residential.

 Gulf waters of Abu Dhabi holds the world's largest population of Indo-Pacific humpbacked dolphins.
 To the east of the island is the Mangrove National Park, located on Al Qurm Corniche.
 Al-Qurm (ٱلْقُرْم) is Arabic for "The Mangrove".

 Climate

 Abu Dhabi has a hot desert climate (Köppen climate classification BWh).
 Sunny blue skies can be expected throughout the year.
-The months of June through September are generally extremely hot and humid with maximum temperatures averaging above 40 °C, mainly occurring during the peak summer months of July and August.
+The months of May through September are generally extremely hot and humid with maximum temperatures averaging above 40 °C, mainly occurring during the peak summer months of July and August.
 During this time, sandstorms occur intermittently, in some cases reducing visibility to a few meters.

-The cooler season is from November to March, which ranges between moderately hot to mild.
+Due to high humidity, especially in coastal areas, the heat index (or "feels-like" temperature) can be significantly higher than the actual air temperature.
+Dust storms are common during the hot, dry months, affecting air quality and visibility.The cooler season is from November to March, which ranges between moderately hot to mild.
 This period also sees dense fog on some days and a few days of rain.
 On average, January is the coolest month of the year, while August is the hottest.
 Since the Tropic of Cancer passes through the emirate, the southern part falls within the Tropics.
 However, despite the coolest month having an 18.8 C average, its climate is far too dry to be classed as tropical.